When it comes to social media marketing, you’re probably killing it with multiple campaigns, across many different social networks, right?

 Someone who clicks on a piece of your social media content is interested in what your brand has to say.

-Someone who shares your content or engages with it more actively (for example, by commenting or tagging someone else), is SO interested in your brand’s content that they feel like others in their inner-circle should also get in on it.
+Someone who shares your content or engages with it more actively (for example, by commenting on a tweet or tagging someone in your social posts), is SO interested in your brand’s content that they feel like others in their inner-circle should also get in on it.

 Those types of interactions indicates that your strategies are reaching your target audience more than superficially, and that’s when it really starts to pay off.